The Perks of Being an Independent Travel Agent

 Is it possible to become a travel agent without an agency?

-Yes, but it’s worth noting that this isn’t the traditional path that most advisors take (especially as they’re getting started).
-This is because a host travel agency offers infrastructure and support that is difficult and expensive to set up on your own.
+Yes, but this isn’t the traditional path most advisors take (especially as they’re getting started).
+A host travel agency offers infrastructure and support that is difficult and expensive to set up on your own.
 For example, you cannot make commissions on bookings without an IATA number (a unique identifier assigned by the International Air Transport Association to travel agencies).
-Working with a host agency means that you have less upfront and ongoing work around legal/infrastructure to get access to a IATA number.
+Working with a host agency means that you have less upfront and ongoing work around legal matters and infrastructure to get access to an IATA number.

 In addition, host agencies offer support and scale.
-You’re joining a network of fellow advisors who are booking under the same umbrella, so you’re more likely to get preferred partnership benefits through programs like Virtuoso, Four Seasons Preferred, Rosewood Elite and more.
-We offer all of this through Fora.
+When you join Fora, you’re joining a network of fellow advisors who love travel as much as you do.
+Working with a well-established host agency also grants access to preferred partnership benefits through programs like Virtuoso, Four Seasons Preferred, Rosewood Elite and more.

 How do I get clients as an independent travel advisor?